 Other Sites, Mobile Applications, and Services

 The Services may contain links to, or content or features from, other websites and online services operated by third parties.
 These links are not an endorsement of, or representation that we are affiliated with, any third party.
 In addition, our content may be included on web pages or in mobile applications or online services that are not associated with us.
 We do not control third-party websites, mobile applications, or online services, and we are not responsible for their actions.
 Other websites and services follow different rules regarding the collection, use, and sharing of your personal information.
 We encourage you to read the privacy policies of the other websites and mobile applications and online services you use.

 The security of your personal information is important to us.
 We employ a number of organizational, technical and physical safeguards designed to protect the personal information we collect.
 However, security risk is inherent in all internet and information technologies and we cannot guarantee the security of your personal information.

 International Data Transfers

-We are headquartered in the United States and have service providers in other countries, and your personal information may be transferred outside of your state, province, or country to the United States or other locations where privacy laws may not be as protective as those in your state, province, or country.
+We are headquartered in the United States and most of our Service Providers are located here as well.
+Thus, your personal information may be transferred outside of your state, province, or country to the United States or other locations where privacy laws may not be as protective as those in your state, province, or country.

 The Services are not directed to, and we do not knowingly collect personal information from, anyone under the age of 16.
 If we learn that we have collected personal information of a child without the consent of the child’s parent or guardian, we will delete it.
 We encourage parents with concerns to contact us at firstname.lastname@example.org.